danielrosen29/PoliticalYouTube_LLM/README.md

-# Understanding and Modeling Online Hostility: An AI Perspective
+# Understanding and Modeling Online Political Toxicity: An AI Perspective
 Research conducted by **Daniel Rosen** and **Dr. James Bisbee** at Vanderbilt University

 ### Abstract: